MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 *What does this mean?*

 - This means that the actions that were recorded during the process can be very detailed and specific.
 In order to make sense of them and create a clear process map, these actions need to be grouped together into larger activities.
-Process advisor now has the ability to automatically group similar actions into activities.
+The process mining capabilitiy is now able to automatically group similar actions into activities.

 - It's important to ensure that any sensitive information is removed from the recording before analysis.
 This can be done to protect data privacy and security.
-For more information on how to protect your data in process advisor visit [Protect your data in process advisor](process-advisor-protect.md).
+For more information on how to protect your data, go to [Protect your data](process-advisor-protect.md).

-Here's a short video on how to prepare a recording for analysis with process advisor.</br>
+Here's a short video on how to prepare a recording for analysis.</br>
 </br>
 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RWN6PQ]